University of Phoenix-Hawaii — Admission Snapshot 2026

 Is a University of Phoenix-Hawaii Degree Worth It?

-Please note that the average household income of the admitted students at University of Phoenix-Hawaii is $62,100 and the graduate unemployment rate is 3.81%.
+The average household income among admitted students is $62,100, with a graduate unemployment rate of 3.81%.

 How much does a University of Phoenix-Hawaii Graduate earn?